 The Head of Graphics, in the Design Technology Department, set up a design competition by the A-Level students.
 It ended in April 2022.

-The winning design is expected to be announced and exhibited at the 50th Celebrations of the School, to be held on 16 July 2022.
-An announcement is expected that the RAeS heritage award will be a feature of the design.
+The winning design was announced and exhibited at the 50th Celebrations of the School held on 15 July 2022.